Estimating WebRTC Video QoE Metrics Without Using Application Headers: Introduction

-\item We develop an automated browser-based, VCA data collection framework and use it to evaluate our approach by collecting data under controlled in-lab network conditions as well as data from \ndevices households spanning a variety of ISP and speed tiers over a period of two weeks.
-We plan to release both the code and data from the paper have been made public~\cite{githubrepo}.
+\item We develop an automated browser-based, VCA data collection framework and use it to evaluate our approach by collecting data under controlled in-lab network conditions as well as data from \ndevices households spanning a variety of ISP and speed tiers over two weeks.
+Both the code and data from the paper have been made public~\cite{githubrepo}.

-\item We demonstrate that using only IP/UDP headers can yield frame rate estimates within 1.50 frames of the ground truth QoE on an average.
-To put it in perspective, we also compare accuracy using RTP headers which is 1.33 of the ground truth QoE on average, a difference of only 0.17 frames.
+\item We demonstrate that using only IP/UDP headers can yield frame rate estimates within 1.50 frames of the ground truth QoE on average.
+To put it in perspective, we also compare accuracy using RTP headers, 1.33 of the ground truth QoE on average, a difference of only 0.17 frames.

-\item We show a prediction model trained on data from controlled lab settings transfer to real-world networks.
-Our results show that the model transfers with marginal drop in accuracy for two out of three VCAs.
-Furthermore, we characterize the network conditions under which the model have high errors and the potential reasons leading to errors. \end{itemize}
+\item We show that a predictive model trained on data from controlled lab settings transfers to real-world networks.
+More specifically, the model transfers with a marginal drop in accuracy for two out of three VCAs.
+Furthermore, we characterize the network conditions under which the model has high errors and the potential reasons for errors. \end{itemize}